redislabs-training/ru101/README.md

 ### Need Help or Have Questions?

-If you need help, have questions, or want to chat about all things Redis, please join us on the [Redis Universiry Discord Server](https://discord.gg/PxxqQg5).
+If you need help, have questions, or want to chat about all things Redis, please join us on the [Redis University Discord Server](https://discord.gg/PxxqQg5).